kasipavankumar/batch-conversion-to-webp/readme.md

 Command: `cwebp -q 80 image.jpg -o image.webp`
 where, 80 = typical output quality.

-_Quality can be modified by editing the `quality` in the script._
+_Quality can be modified by editing the `quality` variable in the script._

 Once converted, the images will be organized to a new directory named 'webp'.

-_The name of the directory can be modified by editing the `dir_name` in the script._
+_The name of the directory can be modified by editing the `dir_name` variable in the script._

 **NOTE: Converted images will have the same name as they had before conversion.**

 ## Why this script?
-This script can do the following:
+The script is smart enough to:

 * Detect for the missing images after conversion & restore them accordingly.
-* If the missing images are present in the original directory, it organizes them accordingly.
+* Detect if the missing images are present in the original directory, it moves them accordingly and thus save you time by not converting existing images again.

-Few more features are in progress.
+More features are in progress.

 ## How to run this script?
 1. Download & install the latest stable version of [Python](https://www.python.org/downloads/).